SergioCasCeb/code-generator/README.md

 #### Console Output

-The generated code is printed directly to the console.
-AI generation add markdown syntax to the code.
+The generated code is printed directly to the console in simple text format.
+AI generation adds markdown syntax to the code.

 #### File Output